Visio_Lending_4c_horiz_300png-Aug-26-2021-03-08-51-65-PM-2

 Arizona DSCR Loans Have More Flexible Common Sense Limitations on Number of Mortgaged Properties

 For the professional investor looking to build a large real estate portfolio, a DSCR program is ideal.
-Most traditional lenders max out borrowers at ten loans.
+Most traditional mortgage lenders max out borrowers at ten loans.
 Instead, when evaluating qualifications for a DSCR loan, lenders will use common sense to evaluate an investor's maximum credit exposure.

 DSCR Calculated and Optimized